 The emerald ash borer is a green, shiny beetle that lives on ash trees in certain parts of Maryland, Virginia and Pennsylvania.
 It is an invasive species.

 The emerald ash borer has a metallic, bright green body, a flat back and a rounded belly.
 It grows to one-half inch in length.

 Lives in and on ash trees, including black ash, green ash and white ash.

-The ash borer is found in Fairfax County, Virginia, Mifflin County, Pennsylvania, and several Maryland counties, including Allegheny, Anne Arundel, Calvert, Charles, Howard and Prince George’s.
+Found in Fairfax County, Virginia, Mifflin County, Pennsylvania, and several Maryland counties, including Allegheny, Anne Arundel, Calvert, Charles, Howard and Prince George’s.
 It is native to China and other parts of Asia.

 Adults eat ash tree leaves.
 Young feed on ash tree tissue just under the bark, forming S-shaped lines in the tree.

 Between May and June, adults emerge from ash trees, leaving D-shaped exit holes in the trees.
 Females lay their eggs on ash tree bark between mid-May and mid-August.
 After the eggs hatch, larvae burrow under the bark.
 They feed on the tissue that carries food and water up and down the tree, which starves the tree to death.
 Larvae remain in the ash tree through the winter.